 My, oh my – how things change…

 However, if you choose NOT to add a Description, Google will extract a relevant section of text from the on-page content to use as the Description.
-Further, that auto-generated Description will be pertiment to the search phrase used by the searcher.
-In other words, Google is able to display context-sensitive Descritions based on the searchers query!
+Further, that auto-generated Description will be pertinent to the search phrase used by the searcher.
+In other words, Google is able to display context-sensitive Descriptions based on the searchers query!
 That’s smart!

-- You do not have one at all, allowing search engines to “auto-generate” one from sections of text occuring within the page.
+You do not have one at all, allowing search engines to “auto-generate” one from sections of text occurring within the page.
 If you’ve got broad coverage of a topic, the snippets shown may vary appropriately according to the search phrase used by the searcher!

-- You take the opportunity to manage exactly what is displayed about the page by manually writing a uniue and engaging Description
+You take the opportunity to manage exactly what is displayed about the page by manually writing a unique and engaging Description

 - You allow your content management system (CMS) to take the first 160 characters of the on-page content and insert it into the Description.
 That can work very well, provided you take care that the first sentence summarises the page content accurately.

-Basically, you really need a unique, concise and accurate summary of the page contents within 150 characters, because that about all Google will show in SERPs results for anygiven page!
-Any longer and its going to get truncated or replaced with somethign Google thinks is better!
+Basically, organic search engine optimisation services ensures you have a unique, concise and accurate summary of the page contents within 150 characters, because that about all Google will show in SERPs results for any given page!
+Any longer and its going to get truncated or replaced with something Google thinks is better!

 Bearing in mind that the searcher reading the SERPs is your target, you need to make them understand that this page contains what they need, and that you have all the answers…